beemojs/beemo/docs/workspaces.md

 There are situations where a single package or multiple packages need to be executed before all other packages, for example, a core/common/main package.
 This is very common for typed languages like Flow or TypeScript.
-Pass a `--priority` option to automatically resolve a priority order based on the workspaces dependency graph.
+By default, Beemo will automatically resolve a priority order based on the workspaces dependency graph.
+To disable this process, pass a `--no-priority` option.

 ```
-yarn beemo typescript --workspaces=* --priority
+yarn beemo typescript --workspaces=* --no-priority
 ```

 High priority packages will be executed synchronously in order of dependency, followed by all